unbit/uwsgi.it/snippets/postgresql.md

 use the cron facilities to run automatic dump of your db.

 The following example will create a dump every day of the month (be sure to create a backup directory in your home):

+(as before, remember to change 9.1 to 9.3 for trusty)

 ```ini
 [uwsgi]